Execution (computing): Context switching

-In order for programs and interrupt handlers to work without interference and share the same hardware memory and access to the I/O system, in a multitasking operating systems running on a digital system with a single CPU/MCU it is required to have some sort of software and hardware facilities to keep track of an executing processes data (memory page addresses, registers etc.) and to save and recover them back to the state they were in before they were suspended.
+In order for programs and interrupt handlers to work without interference and share the same hardware memory and access to the I/O system, in a multitasking operating system running on a digital system with a single CPU/MCU, it is required to have some sort of software and hardware facilities to keep track of an executing process's data (memory page addresses, registers etc.) and to save and recover them back to the state they were in before they were suspended.
 This is achieved by a context switching.
 The running programs are often assigned a Process Context IDentifiers (PCID).

 In Linux-based operating systems, a set of data stored in registers is usually saved into a process descriptor in memory to implement switching of context.
 PCIDs are also used.